sdmoir/concurrentai-infra/getting-started/README.md

 pulumi up -y  # to auto-confirm deployment
 ```

+This may take a few minutes since the demo model Docker images are rather large.

 Once the pulumi deployment is complete, you can set your current `kubectl` context for convenience:
 ```bash